amia-team/amia/README.md

 - Git.
 You will either need to install [Git Bash](https://git-scm.com/downloads), a program like [MobaXterm](https://mobaxterm.mobatek.net/), or a GUI based program like [Github Desktop](https://desktop.github.com/).
 Recommendations are that absolute beginners start with Github Desktop.
 MobaXterm doubles as both a graphical FTP/SSH/SFTP client and a shell.

 ## Workflow
+To begin working, you will need to clone
 ### General Workflow
 The general workflow for the module is:
 - **Pull** the latest version of the module first.
 - Pack the module using Nasher.
+There is a .bat file called `pack_mod_windows` that you can click in the directory as a shortcut.
 - Copy the packed module file to your `modules` directory in `Documents\Neverwinter Nights\`.
 - Open the module in the toolset.
 - Make the desired changes.
 - Save.
 - Copy the module from your modules folder back to the repository.
 - Unpack the module using Nasher.
+Like packing the module, there is a .bat file called `unpack_mod_windows` in the repo that can be used as a shortcut.
 - **Pull** the latest version again, to make sure there were no conflicts.
 - **Commit** your changes with an adeuqately descriptive message.
 - **Push** your changes.
+### Collaborating

 ### Script Editing
 - Editing and adding scripts is a simpler
 ## Other resources